Aeontsolutions/financial-statement-extractor/README.md

 - Use Docker secrets for production deployments
 - Regularly rotate AWS and Google Cloud credentials
 - Review S3 bucket permissions periodically

+## Best Practices for Integration

+When integrating these components into a new project:

+1. **Core Setup**
+   - Start with the `FinancialValidationApp` class
+   - Implement essential environment variables
+   - Set up AWS and Google Cloud credentials

+2. **Caching Implementation**
+   - Use the caching system for performance optimization
+   - Implement the cache file structure with required columns
+   - Maintain cache validation and cleanup

+3. **Extraction Method Selection**
+   - Choose between Claude AI and Textract based on needs
+   - Consider implementing both for fallback support
+   - Test accuracy with your specific document types

+4. **Storage Integration**
+   - Set up S3 buckets with appropriate permissions
+   - Implement the upload functions with error handling
+   - Add Google Sheets integration if metadata tracking is needed

+5. **Error Handling**
+   - Maintain comprehensive try-catch blocks
+   - Implement logging and debugging
+   - Add validation at each processing step

 ## Contributing